microsoft/vscode-azureappservice/resources/TrialApp.didact.md

 # Welcome to your Trial App Didact Tutorial

-This guide will show you how to make and deploy changes to your Azure App Service Trial App.
+This tutorial will show you how to make and deploy changes to your Azure App Service trial app.
 Your trial will last 60 minutes.
 You can find more information about Azure App Service [here](https://docs.microsoft.com/en-us/azure/app-service/).

 ## Getting Started

 ### Step 1: Clone the trial app source code

-1. Locate your imported Trial App in the Azure view.
+1. Locate your imported trial app in the Azure view.

 <img src="./trialAppTutorial/viewTrialAppScreenshot.png" style="width: 256px;">

-2. Right click on the Trial App.
+2. Right click on the trial app.
 3. Select `Clone`.

 <img src="./trialAppTutorial/rightClickCloneScreenshot.png" style="width: 256px;">